-Medicare may cover items and services in religious nonmedical health care institutions (RNHCIs) only if you qualify for hospital or skilled nursing facility care.
-Medicare will also only cover the inpatient non-religious, non-medical items and services, like room and board and any items or services that don’t require a doctor’s order or prescription, including unmedicated wound dressings or use of a simple walker.
+Medicare may cover items and services in religious nonmedical health care institutions (RNHCIs) only if you qualify for hospital or skilled nursing facility (SNF) care.
+Medicare will also only cover the inpatient non-religious, non-medical items and services, like room and board, unmedicated wound dressings, or use of a simple walker (items or services that don’t require a doctor’s order or prescription).

 Medicare doesn’t cover the religious portion of this type of care.
 However, Medicare Part A (Hospital Insurance) covers inpatient non-religious, non-medical care when all 3 of these conditions are met:

 - The religious nonmedical health care institution is currently certified to participate in Medicare.

 - The religious nonmedical health care institution Utilization Review Committee agrees that you would require hospital or SNF care if you weren’t in the religious nonmedical health care institution.

 - You've filed a written election that states:

 - You qualify for this type of care based on both your medical needs and your religious beliefs.

 - Your election will be cancelled if you accept standard medical care.